-Apple Watch Series 9 release date, price, features, and news
+Apple Watch Series 9 release date, price, specs, and must-know features

 Jump to section:

-We expect the digital crown and the buttons to remain unchanged as well.
+The digital crown and the buttons remain unchanged as well.

 The Apple Watch Series 7 in 2021 was a huge step in the right direction for Apple and wearables' displays.
 The bezels got noticeably thinner and the display got bigger when compared to the Series 6.
 The Series 8 on the other hand kept almost exactly the same display – it differed from the previous models just by the Watch faces, pretty much.
 The Series 8's Always-On Retina display features a dust and crack resistant screen, and it gets comfortably bright outside.

-Speaking of charging, according to official documentation from Apple, the Series 8 can charge from 0 percent to 80 percent in about 45 minutes (with Apple USB-C Magnetic Fast Charging Cable and a fast charging brick).
-We could see some improvements here with the Series 9, but even if Apple decides to stick with this speed, it's pretty decent in our opinion.
+As for charging, according to official documentation from Apple, the Series 8 can charge from 0 percent to 80 percent in about 45 minutes (with Apple USB-C Magnetic Fast Charging Cable and a fast charging brick).
+The same is true for the Series 9, and it's pretty decent in our opinion.

-We also expect the body temperature monitoring on the Series 8 (for women's health) to make it to the Series 9.
-Hopefully it will be available for regular body temperature monitoring and not just as a feature for women's cycle tracking.
+The body temperature monitoring on the Series 8 (for women's health) has also made it to the Series 9.

 Of course, there are also be plenty of workouts available with the Series 9, just like any other premium Apple Watch.